Disc Golf Association: History

 "Steady" Ed Headrick, suffered two strokes while attending the 2002 Professional Disc Golf Association Amateur World Championships in Miami.
-He died in his sleep, August 12, 2002, at his home in La Selva Beach.
-He was 78.
+He died in his sleep, August 12, 2002, at his home in La Selva Beach at the age of 78.

 As per his wishes, his ashes were incorporated into a limited number of discs.
 The discs were given to friends and family and the limited remaining discs will be sold with all proceeds from the sales going to a nonprofit fund for the "Steady" Ed Memorial Disc Golf Museum at the PDGA International Disc Golf Center in Columbia County, Georgia.

-Today DGA Disc Golf strives to keep Ed's vision of the sport of disc golf alive and is dedicated to making sure the man who gave us this sport is never forgotten.
-As "Steady" Ed said, "The most fun wins" and "Disc Golf will change your life!"